sunitharamu-1983/GENAI-Learning-Journey/01_Foundations/Session 10/Temperature.md

 When you ask ChatGPT to write a poem, you don't want a "fair die."
 You want it to pick predictable, rhythmic words (Temperature 0.3).
 But if you ask it to brainstorm startup ideas, you *want* a broken die!
 You want it to pick weird, low-probability words that it normally wouldn't say, because that's where creativity comes from.

-## 4. What This Means for YOU in Human Terms (Sunitha)
+## What this meant for me in human terms?

-**This perfectly explains your NPS (National Pension Scheme) hallucination from yesterday!**
+**This perfectly explains my NPS (National Pension Scheme) hallucination from yesterday!**

-Why did ChatGPT confidently give you the wrong tax rules?
+Why did ChatGPT confidently give me the wrong tax rules?
 Because the default Temperature in the ChatGPT web interface is usually around `0.7`.

 At 0.7, the AI doesn't *always* pick the most factually accurate token.
 It picks the "most likely" token *based on the internet text it read*.
 If the internet has 1,000 articles saying the tax rule is 25%, and only 50 articles saying it's 40%, the AI will usually say 25%.
 But because the temperature is slightly above 0, occasionally it will hallucinate and pick the 40% path just to be "creative."